thecodingmachine/washingmachine/README.md

 ```
 before_script:
  - composer global require 'thecodingmachine/washingmachine'
- - docker-php-ext-enable xdebug

 script:
- - ...
+ - phpdbg -qrr vendor/bin/phpunit

 after_script:
  - /root/.composer/vendor/bin/washingmachine run -v
 ```

-Notice that we need to make sure the PHP CLI instance of your Docker image has Xdebug enabled.
+Notice that we need to make sure the PHPDbg extension for PHP is installed.
+Also, make sure that Xdebug is NOT enabled on your Docker instance.
+Xdebug can also return code coverage data but is less accurate than PHPDbg, leading to wrong CRAP score results.
-This is why we are calling the `docker-php-ext-enable xdebug` command.
-If you are using a different image for PHP, your mileage may vary.